4 Of Bad BMW Intelligent Battery Sensor Symptoms[Explained]

 Yes, usually, it is possible but not recommended at all.
 By disconnecting the IBS from the negative terminal, you can do so, but it will eventually erase the change in the information status.

-Disconnecting the intelligent battery sensor doesn’t automatically make it alright.
+Disconnecting the intelligent battery sensor doesn’t automatically make it right.
 But when there is frequent disruption of DME through multiple wakeups, one such disconnection can prevent this phenomenon and maintain battery voltage.

 Conclusion